KireetiChennuru/Designing-Serverless-Data-Analytics-Architecture-Solution-on-AWS/README.md

   - [Learn more about AWS Lambda](https://aws.amazon.com/lambda/)

 ### Create a Kinesis Data Firehose Delivery Stream:
-- Establish a delivery stream to ingest real-time streaming data and deliver it to the Amazon S3 bucket.
+- Created a Kinesis Data Firehose delivery stream to ingest streaming data and  deliver it to the Amazon S3 bucket.
-- Created a Kinesis Data Firehose delivery stream to ingest streaming data and then pasted the ARN (Amazon Resource Names) of the delivery stream’s into the IAM role.
 - Amazon Kinesis is used to collect, process, and analyze real-time, streaming data so you can get timely insights and analyze the data and respond instantly as it arrives, Instead of waiting until the entire data is collected before the processing can begin.

   ![Kinesis Data Firehose Delivery Stream](https://github.com/KireetiChennuru/Event-Driven-Serverless-Data-Analytics-Architecture/blob/main/Project_Files/Creating%20a%20Kinesis%20Data%20Firehose%20delivery%20stream.jpg)